PranavaaKirupakaran/SOEN341_Project/README.md

 Develop an e-commerce platform.
 ## Description:
 With the on-going pandemic, social distancing is a must to prevent the propagation of the virus.
-With this online shopping plateform we are hopping to promote social distancing by allowing the people to shop online instead of waiting in long lines outside.
-The plateform itself will allow its user to purchase/sell various different items.
-The user will have the oppurtunity to purchase a variety of different items such as books, apparel, electronics etc.
+With this online shopping plateform we are hoping to promote social distancing by allowing the people to shop online instead of waiting in long lines outside of retail stores and be at risk to contract COVID-19.
+The plateform itself will allow its users to purchase/sell various different items, such as books, apparel, electronics etc.
-The user will be able to add the desired items into a cart and proceed to purchase the items from there.
-Furthermore, the website will have a login and sign-up page for the different users of the plateform.
+The user will be able to add the desired items into his cart and proceed to purchase the items from there with his preffered payment method.
+Furthermore, the website will have a sign-up and login page for the different users of the plateform.
 ## Core Features:
 - Add/Remove items from a cart
 - Search bar to quickly find the desired item